 Interested in writing from a young age, she first worked for local newspapers before writing novels from 1913 (Le Sang sur la falaise) onwards.
-Most of her literary production was published as a serial in La Petite Illustration comme Celle qui s’en va (1921).
+Most of her literary production was published as a serial in La Petite Illustration, eg. Celle qui s’en va (1921).
 She received a couple of prizes, including in 1926 the ‘Bookman’ prize for her novel entitled Le Joug (a prize won the year before by François Mauriac for Le Désert de l’Amour).
-La Maison du doute (1929), then considered as one of the best novels written by a female writer, was shortlisted for the British Femina Prize, finally awarded to Georges Bernanos.
+La Maison du doute (1929), then considered as one of the best novels written by a female writer, was shortlisted for the Femina Prize, finally awarded to Georges Bernanos.

-In 1902 she had married Léon Bussard, an agricultural engineer with whom she had three children: the death of one of her sons inspired her a collection of poems entitled Son tombeau (1936).
+In 1902 she had married Léon Bussard, an agricultural engineer with whom she had three children: the death of one of her sons inspired her collection of poems entitled Son tombeau (1936).
 On top of writing original works, she acted as a translator of English texts, such as Just Crime by British journalist and writer of popular fiction Headon Hill (1910) or Jane Eyre, published in French in 1919.
 She is also credited with a translation of Dickens’s David Copperfield (1924) and The Adventures of Mr. Pickwick (1929).
 Most of her translations were done in collaboration with her sister.